Highpoint2000/LiveMap/README.md

 - To use the FMLIST logbook direct link feature, please enter your OMID in the header of the script!
 - If the PSTRotator function is activated in the header, you can rotate the rotor in that direction by clicking on the station name
 - When GPS data is received, the location is updated dynamically (GPS receiver and [GPS plugin](https://github.com/Highpoint2000/GPS) required!)
+- Press the play button to play the live stream for audio comparison

 ## Contact